5.2.1 Data Acquisition

 /swapfile none swap sw 0 0

-After setting up the swap space, you can proceed with the compilation.
+After enabling swap space as described above, you can proceed with compilation.

 cd tros_ws